cronica-it/docusaurus-chronology/README.md

 In Docusaurus, the URL parts used to compose the pages paths are configurable via options like `routeBasePath`, `tagsBasePath`, etc, but in the path used for multi-page lists, a part of the URL is hard-coded as `page`.

 For consistency reasons, a new configuration option was added, `pageBasePath`, allowing to also configure this path, a feature useful for example when all paths are translated to local languages.

+## Apply `applyTrailingSlash` to feed URLs

+The `trailingSlash` configuration is available to customize the presence/absence of a trailing slash at the end of URLs; unfortunately this setting does not apply to the links generated in the feed files, and tools like Algolia that use the files may behave unusual.

+Thus, the `applyTrailingSlash` function is called to conditionally adjust the URLs generated in the feed files.

 ---